zavocc/JakeyBot/README.md

 ## Features
 - It uses the latest and greatest Gemini 1.5 models with extensive multimodal capabilties, this chatbot can accept text, images, video, and text files to input.
 With models to choose from
-- Enables and exposes AI tools and features such as JSON mode, code execution, and system instructions for personality
+- Enables and exposes AI tools and features such as JSON mode, code execution, function calling, and system instructions for personality
 - It can summarize messages and integrate to Discord
 - Chat history per guild or user session (chat history is stored under pickle that snapshots the Gemini API chat history objects)
 - Gemini API requests are asynchronous